 “Having stray facial hairs is very common for women.” —Arash Akhavan, MD

-You could experience such fluctuations if you deal with PCOS, or polycystic ovarian syndrome, she explains.
-“This is one of the top reasons women have hormonal fluctuations and higher testosterone—women with PCOS have more male sex hormones, which results in facial hair growth,” says Welsh.
+You could experience such fluctuations if you deal withpolycystic ovarian syndrom or PCOS, she explains.
+“This is one of the top reasons women have hormonal fluctuations and higher testosterone—women with PCOS have more [testosterone], which results in facial hair growth,” says Welsh.
 Chin hair on women can also stem from hormonal imbalances.
 “These sorts of imbalance issues are often caused by some other adrenal disorder, which would be a complication or miscommunication of the glands that control your sex hormone feedback loop,” says Welsh.
 And lastly, it can happen, and often does, when women enter menopause.

-Besides hormones, it can also come down to genetics.
+Aside from hormones, another factor is genetics.
 “Genetics play a huge role, as does ethnicity,” says Dr. Akhavan.
 “Sometimes facial hair in women can also be a sign of hormonal abnormalities, and I recommend to all my patients with facial hair to have a laboratory evaluation to assess for this possibility.”

 How to get rid of unwanted facial hairs